mhogrefe/malachite/docs/mapping/mpfr-floats.md

 | ✗ | `int mpfr_asinh (mpfr_t rop, mpfr_t op, mpfr_rnd_t rnd)` | |
 | ✗ | `int mpfr_atanh (mpfr_t rop, mpfr_t op, mpfr_rnd_t rnd)` | |

-**The family.** Ten rows, one gap, but a different kind of gap from the trigonometric block above.
+**The family.** Ten rows, still empty — a shallower gap than the trigonometric block above once was.
 The hyperbolic functions are algebraic combinations of the exponential machinery this page has already marked ✓: $$\sinh x = (e^x - e^{-x})/2$$ with `exp_x_minus_1` carrying the accuracy near zero, and $$\operatorname{atanh} x$$ living the same way on `ln_1_plus_x`.
 There is no argument-reduction wall here; when these are built they will be layers over the ported